KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - optimize progress information while running `npm run all`
 - rewrite python scripts in javascript
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
-- Create test result overview (like a statistic).
 - Statistics per module
   - last update date
   - number of unresolved issues to guess the module’s activation level or popularity